a8f/fef/README.md

 Then `git clone https://github.com/a8f/fef && cd fef`

-### Limitations
-The following cases have undefined behaviour (which may include data loss) and will likely never be supported:
-  - Multiple files or directories in the same directory with the same name
-  - File names ending with a newline
-  - File/directory names with a forward slash in them
-  - File/directory names with a backslash in them when using a Windows client

-The following cases are currently unsupported but may be supported in the future:
-  - Different encoding on the client and server
-  - Only Python 2 on the server (not Python 3)

 ### Usage
 `./fef.py <user@host:port> <remote-dir> <local-dir>` where `<local-dir>` is the directory to look for files in.
 To specify a directory to clone into (i.e. where you will rsync to after fef completes) use `-o <out-dir>`.